 YOUR Humane Society SPCA is a 501(c)3 non-profit, no-kill organization helping animals in need throughout their community as Sumter County’s oldest and largest no-kill shelter.
 Donations directly help to cover the cost of saving, treating and caring for neglected, abused and abandoned animals.
 Learn more about them at hsspca.org, 352-793-9117, on Facebook or visit them at 994 CR 529A, in Lake Panasoffkee, FL.
 Office open: Mon.-Sat.
 8am-4:00pm.
 Kennel Pet Viewing: Mon.-Sat.
 9:00am-3:30pm.
 Visitors are always welcome!

 This community assistance program is a vital necessity in reducing the pet over-population problem facing Sumter County animals who are then at risk for potential euthanasia.
 Funding goes quickly and unwanted litters appear even quicker, so apply now and help reduce the pet overpopulation problem within Sumter County by contacting our shelter at (352)793-9117.

-This FREE program is available to Sumter County residents who are on Government Assistance (i.e. Welfare Food stamps, Disability or Medicaid).
+This Low cost sliding scale program is available to Sumter County residents who are on Government Assistance (i.e. Welfare Food stamps, Disability or Medicaid).